 What can the funding be used for?

-The funding is available to help your childcare provider make reasonable adjustments at their setting to improve your child's access to free early education.
+The funding is available to help your childcare provider make reasonable adjustments at their setting to improve your child's access to funded early education and childcare.
 It will be paid directly to your childcare provider and they will be able to decide how it should be spent.
 The funding cannot be used towards your childcare fees.

 Who is eligible for DAF?